 What you can see in the picture above is you get a very wide view in the reading zone.
-A whole book can be seen clear in its width oftentimes if you perform eye movements from left to right.
+A whole book can be seen clearly in its width oftentimes if you perform eye movements from left to right.
 But the screen is not the focus here you can see it but the sides will have some noticeable blurriness especially if you are using a really 27″ screen.
-Still the screen mid-distance will be a lot bigger compared to your normale progressives.
+Still, the screen mid-distance will be a lot bigger compared to your normal progressives.
 This lens is perfect for you if close to reading or working is your main focus.

 Hoyalux iD WorkStyle V+ Screen